MethodsAndPractices/vsteam/.docs/synopsis/Get-BuildDefinition.md

-Gets the build defintions for a team project.
+Gets the build definitions for a team project.